hucvl/attribute_hallucination/README.md

 ## Requirements
+- Linux or OSX
+- NVIDIA GPU + CUDA
-- We tested our code on python2.7 and python3.6
+- We tested our code on python2.7 and pyth
-- See [`requirements.txt`](requirements.txt) for the required python packages and run `pip install -r requirements.txt` to install them.

 ## Coarse Model Training